magento/pagebuilder-docs/docs/viewports/how-to-add-viewports.md

 1. [Create an Admin theme](#step-1-create-an-admin-theme).
 1. [Add a view.xml file](#step-2-add-a-viewxml-file).
 This file should contain your configuration data for the additional viewports.
-1. [Add stage CSS classes](#step-3-add-stage-css-classes).
-This file should contain your CSS/LESS classes that control the stage width for your additional viewports.
+1. [Add viewport CSS classes](#step-3-add-viewport-css-classes).
+These classes control the stage canvas width for a selected viewport.
-1. [Add SVG images](#step-4-add-svg-images).
-These image files provide the icons for the viewport buttons.
+1. [Add viewport button images](#step-4-add-viewport-button-images).
+These are SVG images for the viewport buttons.
 1. [Add Switcher template](#step-5-customize-switchhtml-template-optional) (Strictly optional).
-If you want to customize the tooltip content, you need to copy and paste Page Builder's `switcher.html` template to your Admin theme, then make changes to it as needed.
+If you want to customize the tooltip content, you can copy and paste Page Builder's `switcher.html` template to your Admin theme, then make changes to the template as needed.

 {: .bs-callout-info }
 Unlike the `view.xml` configuration (which merges with Page Builder's `view.xml` configuration), a custom `switcher.html` template completely overrides Page Builder's `switcher.html` template.
 This means you may need to update your theme's `switcher.html` with any new template features or bindings introduced in future Page Builder versions of the `switcher.html` template to ensure that nothing breaks.